phpmyadmin/phpmyadmin/config.rst

 to create larger dumps that won't otherwise fit in memory due to php memory limit.
 Produced files contain more GZip/BZip2 headers, but all normal programs handle this correctly.

+.. config:option:: $cfg['Export']

+    :type: array
+    :default: array(...)

+In this array are defined default parameters for export, names of items are similar to texts seen on export page, so you can easily identify what they mean.

+.. config:option:: $cfg['Export']['method']

+    :type: string
+    :default: 'quick'

+Defines how the export form is displayed when it loads.
+Valid values
+are:

+* ``quick`` to display the minimum number of options to configure
+* ``custom`` to display every available option to configure
+* ``custom-no-form`` same as ``custom`` but does not display the option of using quick export

+.. config:option:: $cfg['Import']

+    :type: array
+    :default: array(...)

+In this array are defined default parameters for import, names of items are similar to texts seen on import page, so you can easily identify what they mean.

 Tabs display settings
 ---------------------